Anyone who has ever raised a puppy knows that training these adorable little monsters can be challenging.

 Select a location for your puppy’s crate that inspires comfort, like the family room.

-Make sure there is a cozy bed or blanket in the crate.
+Make sure the crate has a cozy bed or blanket.
 When placing your puppy in or around the crate, keep your voice cheerful and supportive (crates should never be used as a punishment).
 Leave a path of treats to the open crate door and, eventually, into the physical crate.

 Don’t force it; it may take your puppy several days to get comfortable entering the crate.